 Vans ('light commercial vehicles') account for around 12% of the EU market for light-duty vehicles.

-The limit value curve means that heavier vans are allowed higher emissions than lighter vans while preserving the overall fleet average.
-Only the fleet average is regulated, so manufacturers will still be able to make vehicles with emissions above the limit value curve provided these are balanced by vehicles below the curve.
+The limit value curve means that heavier vans are allowed higher emissions than lighter vans.
+Only the manufacturer's fleet average is regulated, so manufacturers are still able to make vans with emissions above the curve provided these are balanced by vehicles with emissions below the curve.

 - In 2014 an average of 70% of each manufacturer's newly registered vans must comply with the limit value curve

 The legislation affects light commercial vehicles, which means vehicles used to carry goods weighing up to 3.5 tonnes (vans and car-derived vans, known as "N1") and which weigh less than 2610 kg when empty.